jernestmyers/cv-builder/README.md

 1. create sections to input general information, educational experience, and professional experience.
 2. create functionality to remove and/or edit inputted data.
 3. create functionality to display inputted data in a stylized format.
-4. personal objective: leverage a package like react-pdf to generate a PDF of the CV.
+4. leverage a package to generate a PDF of the CV.

 ## technologies used